slanska/flexilite/doc/WhyFlexilite.md

 * moderate load - 10 writers and 200 reader, or 2 writers and 1000 readers

-* uncertain and volatile data schema, which evolutionates as database grows and requirements change
+* uncertain and volatile data schema, with multi step evolutions, as database grows and requirements change

 * mostly read access, with high selectivity of data (many search operation on specific values)